Unique Gifts for Your Dying Loved One to Bring Comfort and Make Their Last Days Truly Special

 10. BRING THEM SOMETHING TO DO

 For someone in hospice care or other long-term living, there are long periods with little to do and no escape from possible boredom and loneliness.
-A good gift for someone in this time could be something to occupy their time.
+A good gift for someone at this time could be something to occupy their time.

 There are many options including: